interlink-project/interlinkers-data/README.md

 https://www.jsonschemavalidator.net/

-If you want to check metadata for a knowledge interlinker, open [/knowledge/schema.json](/knowledge/schema.json) file and copy its content into the left part.
+If you want to check metadata for a KNOWLEDGE interlinker, open [/knowledge/schema.json](/knowledge/schema.json) file and copy its content into the left part.
 Now, copy the metadata.json into the right part.

 ![correct](images/correct.png)